WCAG Standards Basics

 All fields have visible labels

-Error messages clear and associated with the field
+Error messages are clear and associated with the field

 Autocomplete attributes set

-Accessibility is Not an Option - It Is a Designer's Responsibility
+Accessibility Is Not Optional - It Is a Design Responsibility

 Every time we ignore accessibility, we unconsciously tell part of the users: "This space is not for you."
-Start small - install axe DevTools, disconnect the mouse for an hour, enable VoiceOver, and open your site.
+Start small — install axe DevTools, turn off the mouse for an hour, turn on VoiceOver, and open your site.

 I guarantee you — that experience will forever change the way you design.